PATHWAYS TO PREVENTION RR

 SHO UPDATE:

-July 25, 2022, makes 5 years our Social Host Accountability Ordinance has been in effect in the City of Odessa and this year we are able to update our SHO to include Party buses, limousines, and other motor vehicles.
-This is a huge accomplishment for MCAC in the state of Texas being the first city ever to include this in the Ordinance.
+As of July 25, 2024, our Social Host Accountability Ordinance had been in effect in the City of Odessa for 7 years.
+At that time, Pathways to Prevention Coalition (formerly known as MCAC) was pleased to report that our SHO included Party buses, limousines, and other motor vehicles.
+This remained a significant accomplishment, with Pathways to Prevention Coalition being the first entity in the state of Texas to include this in the Ordinance

 NARCAN: